daryllxd/lifelong-learning/self-improvement/medium-the-mission-thrive-global.md

 - Pain, discomfort, shock, boredom, impostor syndrome, awkwardness, fear, being wrong, failing, ignorance, looking stupid: your avoidance of these feelings is stopping you from a life beyond your wildest imagination.
 - *Wealth, optimal health, incredible relationships, and deep spiritual maturity are all available to you.
 But you have to pay the price to have these things.
 The primary obstacle in your way is how you feel about what you need to do to have these things.*
 - Most people aren't willing to feel difficult emotions on a regular basis.
-However, if you’re willing to disregard how you feel in the moment, you’ll have access to a world of opportunity unavailable to 99% of the population.
 - When you feel the fear and do it anyways, you get the satisfaction of living life on your terms.
 Instead of being a hostage to your emotions, you get to experience them more deeply.
 - *Hilariously, once you break past the emotional blocks and just act, it’s never as bad as you think it will be.*
 - Napoleon Hill said, "When your desires are strong enough, you will appear to possess superhuman powers to achieve."
 Similarly, Tim Grover has said, "When you crave the end result, the hard work becomes irrelevant."